Famous Immigrant Birthdays in September

-Xiong Yan (born September 1, 1964) is a Chinese American political dissident, service member, and author who came to the U.S. after being a student leader in the Tiananmen Square protests of 1989.
-He now serves as a captain in the U.S. Army.
+Major Xiong Yan (born September 1, 1964) is a Chinese American political dissident, service member, and author who came to the U.S. after being a student leader in the Tiananmen Square protests of 1989.
+He serves as a chaplain in the U.S. Army.

-Andrew “Andy” Grove (born September 2, 1936) is a Hungarian American businessman, engineer and author who is credited with transforming Intel into a semiconductor giant as its third CEO.
+Andrew “Andy” Grove (September 2, 1936 - March 21, 2016) was a Hungarian American businessman, engineer and author who is credited with transforming Intel into a semiconductor giant as its third CEO.
 In 1997, Time magazine chose him as "Man of the Year."

 Gilbert du Motier de La Fayette, Marquis de La Fayette (September 6, 1757 – May 20, 1834), known simply as Lafayette, was a French aristocrat and military officer who served as a major-general in the Continental Army under George Washington.
 He was granted honorary U.S. citizenship in 2002.